SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Containerization is the standard for most mobile operating systems.
 Containerization may limit functionality and increase size (since dependencies cannot be shared) Docker is the most common service for os-level virtualiztion/containerization.

+###### docker

+In docker, a container is an instance of a container image.
+A docker container can be run pretty much anywhere.
+A container image contains everything needed to create the container, including the file system, all dependencies, and config.

+the command `docker` is used to administer docker.

 ### communication between OSs